Monday, May 24, 2021

 A competency framework is a competency plan, implemented by an organization to achieve its goals and objectives.
 It comprises of the goals of the system, competencies, competency architecture, competency profiles, the competency initiative, including the standards and processes for determining its success.

-1. Core competencies that are common across the organization.
+1. Core competencies that are common across the organization

 For example: Having behavioral competencies like the ability to listen, learn and adapt are some of the core competencies in any organization.
 Further, competencies related to handling equipment and training personnel on the shop floor can be classified as job family competencies.
-Finally, competencies like Quality control are some of the job-specific competencies.
+Finally, competencies like quality control are some of the job-specific competencies.

 How to apply the competency framework in an organization?

 Organizations need to evaluate and decide on the most efficient and effective way to implement the competency framework they have designed.
-SkillsDB is a good place to start implementing a competency framework.
+SkillsDB is a great place to start implementing a competency framework.
 SkillsDB helps create job roles and their respective competencies either from its massive library or via custom creation of skills and competencies.

-How competencies improve HR processes?
+How competencies improve L&D processes?

 We might have different ways to ascertain abilities.
 We might be requiring different proficiency levels for different job roles.
 Competencies bring about consistency in evaluating employees for the same job role across regions.
 It also helps in demystifying the level of proficiency required for particular job roles.

-It is one of the best tools to promote and implement employee learning and development.
+This is one of the best tools to promote and implement employee learning and development.
 Employees are able to view their proficiency under different skills and competencies.
 Employees can choose what kind of role they want in the future and what skills and competencies they need to develop to reach their goals.

 Why are competencies more important and useful than skills?